 But she wasn't listening.
 Her gaze had drifted to his lips.
 They were faintly curved, soft, and a little too close.

 "Your lips…" she whispered.
 "They're so pink.
-So soft-looking…"
+They look so soft…"

 Ruhan froze, a faint tension flickering across his face.
-"Princess—"
+"Princess,"

 Before he could finish, she reached forward and brushed her fingertips against his mouth.
 "I wonder…" she mumbled, her words slurring slightly.
 "How they taste…"

 For a heartbeat, everything went silent.
-The music, the chatter, the fire—all faded.
+The music, the chatter, the fire, all faded.

 He stared at her for a long moment before a slow smile curved his mouth.
 "I've tasted your lips before, Princess."

 She frowned.
 "Huh?
-When—?"
+When?"

 He leaned closer, his voice low.
 "You don't remember?"
 A smirk formed on his mouth.

 Ruhan's face was just inches from hers, close enough that she could feel his breath.
 For a second, it felt like he might kiss her again.
 And he might will.
-He leaned closer and almost closed the gap between them, but then her head suddenly drooped, and she collapsed against his chest.
+He leaned closer and almost closed the gap between them, but then her head suddenly dropped, and she collapsed against his chest.

 Ruhan caught her easily, a small laugh escaping him.